jbeshir/beshir-personal-cluster/README.md

 ### WSL

-Terraform can misbehave inside WSL2, seemingly because WSL2 lacks properly functioning IPv6 connectivity, and this causes terraform to fail to reach registry.terraform.io.
+Terraform can misbehave inside WSL2, seemingly because WSL2 lacks properly functioning IPv6 connectivity, and this seems to cause terraform to fail to reach registry.terraform.io.

-To work around this, run terraform init on Windows in all of root, persistent, and test/fixtures/tf_module, and inside WSL run terraform init -plugin-path=[path to ]
+To work around this, run terraform init on Windows in all of root, persistent, and test/fixtures/tf_module, and inside WSL run terraform init -plugin-path=[path to terraform.d/plugins] in each of them.

 After updating terraform providers, it may also be necessary to run on Windows: